Artificial Christmas tree: History

-Types of artificial trees
+Types of artificial Christmas trees

 Feathers

 Feather Christmas trees, originally of German origin, became popular in the United States as well.
 Feather trees were initially made of green-dyed goose feathers which were attached to wire branches.
 These wire branches were then wrapped around a central dowel which acted as the trunk Feather Christmas trees ranged widely in size, from a small 2 in tree to a large 98 in tree sold in department stores during the 1920s.
 Often, the tree branches were tipped with artificial red berries which acted as candle holders.
 The branches were widely spaced to keep the candles from starting a fire, which allowed ample space for ornamentation.
 Other benefits touted for feather trees included the elimination of a trip to the tree lot and the lack of shed needles.

 In 1930 a British-based Addis Housewares Company created the first artificial Christmas tree made from brush bristles.
 The trees were made from the same animal-hair bristles used in toilet brushes, save they were dyed green.